SGBC/course/docs/nbis_annotation/practical_session/practical2_supl2_maker.md

 For example, the above lines read:

-A new contig is being shown, with the id '4' and a length of 1351857 nucleotides
-On this contig, a gene feature is located from position 24134 to 25665, on the plus strand and with the id 'maker-4-exonerate\_protein2genome-gene-0.0'.
+On the sequence with id ´4´, there is a gene feature located from position 24134 to 25665, on the plus strand and with the id 'maker-4-exonerate\_protein2genome-gene-0.0'.
-On this contig, belonging to the gene, is located a transcript from position 24134 to 25665, on the plus strand and with the id 'maker-4-exonerate\_protein2genome-gene-0.0-mRNA-1'.
+On this same sequence, belonging to the gene, is located a transcript from position 24134 to 25665, on the plus strand and with the id 'maker-4-exonerate\_protein2genome-gene-0.0-mRNA-1'.
 It's quality, or AED score, is 0.09 - which means that the evidence alignments are close to be in perfect agreement with the transcript model.

 And so on.

- - ***annotations.proteins.fa* file**
+ * **genome.all.maker.proteins.fasta**
-This file contains the proteins translated from the CDS of gene models predicted.
+This file contains the proteins translated from the CDS of the MAKER gene models.

- - ***annotationByType* directory**
-The different types of information present in the annotation file (annotations.gff) are separated into independent file into the "annotationByType" directory.This is useful for a number of applications, like visualizing it as separate tracks in a genome browser.
-Or to compute some intersting numbers from the gene models.

-This should contains a bunch of files, including '**maker.gff**' - which contains the actual gene models.
+ * **cdna2genome.gff**

+Contains the fasta sequence provided by the **est=** parameter that have been succefuly mapped onto the assembly.